cilyoung/pubsub-publisher/README.md

-# A client java application to publish some messages to a PubSub topic
+# A Client - Java Application To Publish Messages To A PubSub Topic

-## Pipeline
+## PubSubPublisher

 [PubSubPublisher](src/main/java/PubSubPublisher.java) -
 A class that read messages from [names.txt](src/main/resources/names.txt) then publish to a PubSub topic mentioned in the class